Complete the Application Form

 - Upload your CV/Résumé.

 - Upload copies of transcripts from all previous colleges and universities you attended.
-Official transcripts are NOT required at time of application.
+Official transcripts are NOT required at the time of application.

 - We also encourage applicants to submit other writing samples and syllabi from statistics or research methods courses that they have taken.
 These latter documents can be added under the “Portfolio” section of the graduate school application.